VinAIResearch/blur-kernel-space-exploring/README.md

 After downloading the datasets, you can use `scripts/create_lmdb.py` to generate lmdb dataset.

 ### Training
-You can train your own model using the following command:
+You can train your model using the following command:
 To train the model, first, create an lmdb dataset using `scripts/create_lmdb.py`.
 Then using the following script:
 ```
 python train.py -opt path_to_yaml_file
 ```

-where `path_to_yaml_file` is the path to yaml file that contain training configurations.
+where `path_to_yaml_file` is the path to yaml file that contains training configurations.
 You can find some default configurations in `options` folder.
 Checkpoints and logs will be saved in `../experiments/modelName`

 ### Testing
 #### Data augmentation